VKorpelshoek/GridTrackNet/README.md

 ### 2. Labelling Tool
 `LabellingTool.py` outputs a `Labels.csv` file containing the pixel coordinates of the ball and visibility per frame.

-You can only save the annotations when all frames have been annotated with either a coordinate of the ball, or with the 'invisible' state.
-If the `Save Results` button is pressed without every frame annotated, the frames for which there are missing labels are printed to the console.
-The program automatically terminates if the .csv file is successfully saved. **Important: if the program is terminated BEFORE saving, no labels are saved!**

 Label the frame by clicking on the center of a ball.
 In case of elongated, blurred, or almost invisible balls, try to still annotate the center.
 Specify `VISIBLE` for when a ball is (partially) visible in a frame, and `INVISIBLE` when it is occluded or out of frame.

 It is advised to use a mouse with a scroll wheel for zooming capabilities.
 When using the scroll wheel, the frame will be zoomed in at the place below the mouse pointer.
 Note that, for faster annotation speeds, the next frame is automatically loaded after annotating the previous frame with the same zoom level as previous annotation.

+You can only save the annotations when all frames have been annotated with either a coordinate of the ball, or with the 'invisible' state.
+If the `Save Results` button is pressed without every frame annotated, the frames' indices for which there are missing labels are printed to the console.
+The program automatically terminates if the `Labels.csv` file is successfully saved. **Important: if the program is terminated BEFORE saving, no labels are saved!**

 Example usage:
 ```commandline